January 2, 2023

 - When must this tag be fired?
 The answer is On a Thank You Page (a.k.a. order confirmation page).
 This condition is our trigger.

 So as you can see, variables can be used in both Tags and Triggers.
-You can also use them in other variables but you’ll learn that in the future (not in this guide).
+You can also use them in other variables, but you’ll learn that in the future (not in this guide).

-To get started, first let’s create a Google Tag Manager account.
-Go to GTM official website and click the main call-to-action in order to create a new account.
+Go to Google Tag Manager’s official website and click the main call-to-action to create a new GTM account.

 Once you log in, you’ll be asked to create a new GTM account and a new container.

 Hand over these two snippets to a developer and ask him/her to carefully follow the instructions (the first code should be added somewhere in the <head> of a website, while the second should be added right after the opening <body> tag).

 Thanks to this code (implemented on a page), all the tags will be fired when they are configured to do so.